Gusjafo/sortPhotos/README.md

 - The application queries about the *source path* and the *destination path*.

-you can use only the "oneFile" directory with the executable file. https://github.com/Gusjafo/sortPhotos/tree/main/fotosOrder/bin/Release/net5.0/publish/oneFile
+you can copy in some folder, only the "oneFile" directory with the executable file "**fotosOrder.exe**". https://github.com/Gusjafo/sortPhotos/tree/main/fotosOrder/bin/Release/net5.0/publish/oneFile